 Browning 1st Floor

 The Student Success Program is a mandated program for academically at-risk students.
 The program provides a supportive network and structure for success during the first year of college.
-Students identified as having an index of 45 or below complete targeted student success courses that provide them with specific skills and supportive services to ensure their college success.
-Each student in the program is assigned a Success Coach, who assesses students’ needs and goals, and provides support and accountability.
+Students identified as having an index < 45 complete targeted student success courses that provide them with specific skills and supportive services to ensure their college success.
+Each student in the program is assigned a Success Coach, who will assess students’ needs and goals, and provides support and accountability.